Helen of Troy (miniseries): Plot

-Paris is sent to Sparta to draw out a peace treaty with Menelaus, which angers Agamemnon.
-The treaty is refused and Menelaus and Agamemnon plot to have him murdered.
-Paris meets Helen; he gains her love and the two flee to Troy.
+Paris is, years later, sent to Sparta to draw out a peace treaty with Menelaus, which angers Agamemnon.
+The treaty is refused and both Menelaus and Agamemnon plot to have Paris murdered.
+Paris meets Helen as he gains her love and the two flee to Troy.
 Menelaus demands that his brother wage war on Troy and the former suitors are gathered to fulfill their oath.
 When the Greeks arrive to demand the return of Helen, Priam refuses.
 The Greeks attack and occupy Troy.